whiplashomega/elthelas2/data/rules/monsterspeed.markdown

   A monster's speed tells you how far it can move on its turn.
 </p>
 <p>
   All creatures have a walking speed, simply called the monster's speed.
-Creatures that have no form of ground-based locomotion have a walking speed of 0 feet.
+Creatures that have no form of ground-based locomotion have a walking speed of 0 meters.
 Some creatures have one or more of the following additional movement modes.
 </p>
 <h5>Burrow</h5>
 <p>